Merav Efrat, EdD, MPH, IBCLC

 Ritamarie is a Registered Dietitian and obtained an MS degree in Family and Consumer Sciences, with a focus on Food Science from CSUN in May of 2006.
 She has extensive experience in the field of community nutrition and client education in a variety of settings including the WIC Program, Los Angeles Unified School District Food Services Branch and the UCLA Center for Human Nutrition.

-Dianne Philibosian, PhD
+Dianne Philobosian, PhD

 Dr. Dianne Philibosian, Director of the Institute for Community Health and Wellbeing, has been an administrator and faculty member at California State University, Northridge for over 35 years.
-She has served as associate dean of the College of Health and Human Development, Coordinator of the Interdisciplinary Program in Child Development, and as a faculty member in the Departments of Elementary Education, Communication Studies, Child Development, and currently in Recreation and Tourism Management.
+She has served as associate dean of the College of Health and Human Development, Coordinator of the Interdisciplinary Program in Child Development, and as a faculty member in the Departments of Elementary Education, Communication Studies, Child Development, and Recreation and Tourism Management.

 She brings an interdisciplinary focus to her work not only on campus but to her active involvement in community non-profit organizations and in governance of public agencies.
-She currently serves as a Regent of the University of the Pacific and previously has been a board member of Mission Community Hospital, Child Care Information Service, Mothers’ Club Family Learning Center, Arroyo Seco Foundation, Pasadena Playhouse, and Caltech Children’s Center.
+She currently serves as a Regent, and former chair of the board, of the University of the Pacific and previously has been a board member of Mission Community Hospital, Child Care Information Service, Mothers’ Club Family Learning Center, Arroyo Seco Foundation, Pasadena Playhouse, and Caltech Children’s Center.
 In the public sector, she has served on the State of California Child Development Policy Advisory Committee, the County of Los Angeles Child Care Planning Committee, Pasadena Partnership for Children, and the City of Los Angeles Mayor’s Advisory Board for Child Care.
-She has consulted extensively with organizations throughout the nation and internationally with Japan and Mexico on a variety of topics from organizational and human development to designing curricula and facilities.
+She has consulted extensively with organizations, such as Wellpoint and Boston Scientific, throughout the nation and internationally with Japan and Mexico on a variety of topics from organizational and human development to designing curricula and facilities.